wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.21   01/02/2011 =
+- Minor changes to the comment handling process to stop things tripping up again
+- Added thumb to the custom meta tag handling for images
+- Changed the logic so that like/share buttons show when your front page for your blog is a page.
+- Added some more diagnostic messages
+- Fixed some minor bugs in the image handling which meant sometimes images that had been found were lost.

 = Version 1.8.20   06/01/2011 =
 - "Real Comment" check stopped comments from non-logged in users from being processed.
 Changed this to look for Facebook links